How to register

 - entering your date of birth as provided on your application

-- entering your official first name as it appears on official documentation and on your application
+- entering your first name as it appears on official documentation and on your application

 - not trying to collect your username and password before the date shown above in the ‘Timeline’ section, stating when you can start registering